cwinkelmann/deepfaune/README.md

 > Is the `deepfaune` software free?

-Yes, it is a free software, ut commercial use is forbidden (see LICENSE section).
+Yes, it is a free software, commercial use is forbidden (see LICENSE section).
 If you appreciate our work, please cite our work and/or contribute by sharing with us your annotated images.

 > Can I have access to the images used in the DeepFaune project?